Jiggle0094/Jiggle0094/README.md

-html and c++ coder,, uses VCS and yeah obama
+I use VCS and i love obama!